-Prerequisite: Juniors status, and upon permission from the course instructor
+Prerequisites: junior status and approval of the course instructor

 This class is an actual functioning design studio.
 The students will work on in-house and real life projects for community groups, charity group and non-profit organizations.
 The class gives the student practical experience and published portfolio pieces.